-GPS tracking is useful for tracking employees whose work is onsite or away from the office, such as delivery drivers and construction.
-It tracks movements on the worker’s phones and matches them to timesheet punch lists to ensure that the right worker is in the right location at the right time.
+GPS tracking helps trace employees whose work is onsite or away from the office, such as delivery drivers and construction.
+It tracks movements on the worker’s phones and matches them to timesheet punch lists.
+This ensures that the right worker is in the right location at the right time.

 3.6 Biometric attendance and timesheeting

-Biometrics make use of facial or fingerprint recognition to restrict employees in collocated offices.
+Biometrics makes use of facial or fingerprint recognition to restrict employees in collocated offices.
 It is programmable by the employee’s role, thereby keeping them out of certain areas.
-Timesheets are either manual or digital, and track the employee’s time.
+Timesheets are either manual or digital and track the employee’s time.

 4. Is Employee Monitoring Ethical?

 Employee monitoring is ethical, provided employers do not resort to stealth monitoring methods.
-These include keystroke logging and screen recording, both of which can capture sensitive information (such as login passwords to banking sites),that compromise the worker’s privacy.
+These include keystroke logging and screen recording.
+It can capture sensitive information (such as login passwords to banking sites), that compromise the worker’s privacy.

-There are ethics to be followed; which first and foremost start with informing your workforce of your intention to use employee monitoring measures, and then obtaining their consent.
+There are ethics to be followed, which first and foremost start with informing your workforce.
+Starting from the intention to use employee monitoring measures and then obtaining their consent.